SirVeggie/Tsoha/documentation/User story.md

 User can favourite scripts to find them easily

+Inputs are validated so that a user cannot accidentally break the system

 ## User stories that couldn't be completed
 Scripts are divided into categories